madmaze/pytesseract/README.rst

 supported by the Python Imaging Library, including jpeg, png, gif, bmp, tiff, and others, whereas tesseract-ocr by default only supports tiff and bmp.
 Additionally, if used as a script, Python-tesseract will print the recognized text instead of writing it to a file.
-Support for confidence estimates and bounding box data is planned for future releases.

 .. _Google's Tesseract-OCR Engine: https://github.com/tesseract-ocr/tesseract

 USAGE